Coryf65/Python_LearningPath/README.md

     - Collection of data elements, called nodes
     - Contain reference to the next node in the list
     - Hold whatever data the application needs

+3. Stacks and Queues

+    - stack:
+    a collection that supports push and pop operations the last item pushed is the first one popped

+    When to use

+        - Expression processing
+        - Backtracking: browser back button, for example

+    - queue
+    collection that supports adding and removing
+    FIFO (first item in is the first one out)

+    When to use

+        - Order processing

+        - Messaging